publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schII/ptA/m__us_usc_t20_s1022d.md

                 (iii) subject area for which the teacher has been prepared to teach.

-            (I) A description of the extent to which teacher preparation programs are addressing shortages of highly qualified teachers, by area of certification or licensure, subject, and specialty, in the State’s public schools.
+            (I) A description of the extent to which teacher preparation programs are addressing shortages of teachers who meet the applicable State certification and licensure requirements, including any requirements for certification obtained through alternative routes to certification, or, with regard to special education teachers, the qualifications described in [section 1412(a)(14)(C) of this title][/us/usc/t20/s1412/a/14/C], by area of certification or licensure, subject, and specialty, in the State’s public schools.

             (J) The extent to which teacher preparation programs prepare teachers, including general education and special education teachers, to teach students with disabilities effectively, including training related to participation as a member of individualized education program teams, as defined in [section 1414(d)(1)(B) of this title][/us/usc/t20/s1414/d/1/B].